Golden Retriever Characteristics5

 Miscellaneous: $200-$1,0001

-Park passes, dog sitters, training, clothes, trips, etc., are optional costs.
+Park passes, dog sitters, boarding fees, socialization classes, training costs, clothes, trips, etc., are optional costs.
 Some pet parents choose to spend on these services and items regularly, while others go without.

 The initial purchase cost may vary depending on whether you are looking for a white golden retriever, red, black, or the golden one itself.
-Estimating an average of $2,000 on the purchase of your new pet, and taking the initial, recurring, and one-time costs into consideration, the cost of a Golden Retriever in its lifetime could be between $20,000-$23,000, not including the cost of emergencies or critical surgeries should your pet happen to need them.
+Estimating an average of $2,000 on the purchase of your new pet, and taking the initial, recurring, and one-time costs into consideration, the cost of a Golden Retriever in its lifetime could be between $20,000-$23,000, not including emergency vet costs should your pet ever need them.

 Frequently Asked Questions